 The University also founded GEMS, the Center for Gender Equity in Medicine & Science at Keck School of Medicine, in 2019 with four primary goals:

-GEMS’ philosophy is that compliance is not enough, as it strives to promote processes and practices to achieve gender equity in recruitment, faculty development, and across the career pipeline.
+The philosophy of GEMS is that compliance is not enough, as it strives to promote processes and practices to achieve gender equity in recruitment, faculty development, and across the career pipeline.